Federal court dismisses Taseko’s judicial reviews - Kimberley Daily Bulletin

 Taseko’s vice-president of corporate affairs Brian Battison e-mailed the Tribune Wednesday, noting at this point the company declined comment on the ruling, as it is “reviewing and considering the decision.”

-Before New Properity, the original Prosperity Mine project was also rejected by the CEAA in 2010.
+Before New Prosperity, the original Prosperity Mine project was also rejected by the CEAA in 2010.

 Earlier this summer the provincial government approved Taseko’s exploration drilling permits for the New Prosperity Mine project, however after both the TNG and the federal government filed injunctions, Taseko suspended the work.